NBlasko/bguard/README.md

   `boolean().onlyTrue()` will infer <b>true</b> as the type.
   `boolean().onlyFalse()` will infer <b>false</b> as the type.

-### Custom Assertions
+### Custom (Library Built-in) Assertions

-You can extend the validation with custom assertions:
+The `custom` method allows you to extend the validation schema with additional asserts.
+These asserts can either be user-defined or selected from the comprehensive set provided by the library.
+This flexibility ensures that you can tailor validations to meet specific requirements beyond the standard methods available.
+All built-in asserts are documented in the [Built-in Custom Assert Documentation](#builtin_custom_assert_documentation) section.

+Example

 ```typeScript
 import { min } from 'bguard/number/min';